Community Literacy Lab for disadvantaged children

 » Highly experienced literacy tutors will provide 30 minutes of focused one-to-one support per week using our multi-sensory and phonics-based approach.

-» A volunteer will work with a child for 30 minutes sharing stories and games, developing literacy skills through social and experiential learning.
+» Trained volunteers will provide 30 minutes of one-to-one support sharing stories and games to develop literacy skills through experiential learning.

 What success will look like